Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 #### 2. Building the network

-Pytorch uses OOP to represent the dataset and model, the network class should inherit from  `nn.Module` because it tracks the network's parameters using `.parameters`, and allows us to easily  transfer the model between cpu or gpu using `.to(device)`.
+Pytorch uses OOP to represent the dataset and model, the network class should inherit from  `nn.Module` because it tracks the network's parameters using `.parameters` and allows us to easily  transfer the model between cpu and gpu using `.to(device)`.

 The class has an initialization part and a forward part, the former defines the layers with trainable parameters (e.g: convolution and FC layers) from `nn.Module`, while the latter defines the structure of those layers going from the input along with parameterless layers (e.g: max-pooling and activation functions..)  from `nn.Functional` module.